Major League Baseball All-Star Game Most Valuable Player

-Giancarlo Stanton of the New York Yankees is the most recent MLB All-Star Game MVP, winning the award in 2022.
-Only six players have won the MVP award in their only All-Star Game appearance; LaMarr Hoyt, Bo Jackson, J. D. Drew, Melky Cabrera and Eric Hosmer.
-Only the Chicago White Sox, the Detroit Tigers, the Arizona Diamondbacks, the Colorado Rockies, the St. Louis Cardinals and the Washington Nationals (aside from their predecessor the Montreal Expos) have never had a player win the All-Star Game MVP award.
+Among MVP winners who are no longer active players, only five won the award in what turned out to be their only All-Star Game appearance; LaMarr Hoyt, Bo Jackson, J. D. Drew, Melky Cabrera, and Eric Hosmer.
+Five teams, the Chicago White Sox, Detroit Tigers, Arizona Diamondbacks, St. Louis Cardinals, and Washington Nationals (excluding their predecessor, the Montreal Expos) have never had a player win the award.